z88dk/z88dk/support/rcmx000/readme.txt

-      Retro-computing in itself is great fun, but the reason I put some (ok a lot) of effort into supporting these boards is because these near-Z80 compatible boards are still manufactured (as of winter 2007) you can even say that they are doing good!!!
+      Retro-computing in itself is great fun, but the reason I put some (ok a lot) of effort into supporting these boards is because these near-Z80 compatible boards are still manufactured (as of winter 2009) you can even say that they are doing good!!!

-      The boards are manufactured by a California based company called Z-World and you can look it up yourself on www.zworld.com.
+      The boards are manufactured by a California based company called Z-World and you can look it up yourself on www.rabbit.com.
 For notes on the processors themselves, lookup www.rabbitsemiconductor.com and no, this is NOT a sales-pitch ;-)

 1) Software

-   Installing and patching
+   Installing

-      (stefano note: removed most of this section, the patch is now part of the kit)

-      If you have a Unix(Linux system you can compile the utilities in
+      If you have a Unix/Linux system you can compile the utilities in
       <wd>/z88dk/support/rcmx000 with the make command.